jreneew2/drewwilliams.dev/content/about.md

 I like to create software.
 I am especially interested in robotics, computer vision, as well as web applications.

-I am currently in my senior year at the University at Buffalo studying for a B.S. in Computer Science.
-I am looking for a full time entry level software engineering job as I graduate in May of 2020.
+I graduated from the University at Buffalo in May of 2022.
+I have been working full time at Lockheed Martin as a Software Engineer.
+I am always open to new oppertunities so please feel free to email me if you are looking for an awesome job candidate!

 ### Contact Information

 Email: williams.r.drew@gmail.com

-Twitter: @jreneew2
+Twitter: @r4stered